johnzastrow/johnzastrow.github.io/_posts/2008-07-05-sending-files-over-sftp-in-an-automated-fashion.md

 \[fingerprint\] root@\[hostname\]

-Create the ssh directory for each compute node’s root
+Create the ssh directory for each compute node's root

 account (on the first use of ssh the system automatically